Mexican novelist Carlos Fuentes dies at 83

 He was also a frequent critic of the U.S. role in the civil wars of Central America in the 1980s and lambasted the effects of U.S. immigration policy on Mexican migrant workers in his mid-1990s novel, "La Frontera de Cristal" (The Crystal Frontier).

-"They know they need migrant Mexican labor, without which their harvests, services and many aspects of life would go to ruin," Fuentes once said, calling U.S. policy a farce.
+"They know they need migrant Mexican labour, without which their harvests, services and many aspects of life would go to ruin," Fuentes once said, calling U.S. policy a farce.

 Mexican President Felipe Calderon and other political and cultural leaders also paid tribute to Fuentes on Tuesday.